Next Start

 • Good time management: Collision estimators keep a busy schedule.
 On any given day, you may have to meet with customers, put together an estimate and inspect a vehicle that was brought in for damage.
 Prioritizing tasks and managing your time well is essential to ensure each repair is moving through the process smoothly.

 • Critical thinking skills: No two crashes are the same.
-With every repair, estimators have to think critically and adjust their approach in order to find a solution.
+With every repair, estimators have to think critically and adjust their approach to find a solution.
 The work of an estimator is never mundane—there are always new challenges and opportunities to work on different types of projects.

-• Record keeping skills: Documentation is one of the core responsibilities of an estimator.
+• Record-keeping skills: Documentation is one of the core responsibilities of an estimator.
 From the first meeting with a customer to the final delivery of the repaired vehicle, estimators must keep a record of important details.
 This ensures that everyone involved in the repair, such as the technicians working on the vehicle and parts provider, are in the loop and know what needs to be done.
-It’s also the responsibility of the estimator to keep this documentation organized in case it ever needs to be referred back to in the future.
+It’s also the responsibility of the estimator to keep this documentation organized in case it ever needs to be referred to in the future.

-How to Become a Collision Estimator
+How To Become a Collision Estimator

 Collision estimators are some of the most versatile professionals in the automotive industry.
-In addition to having an automotive background that allows them to perform inspections, they must know the pricing of parts in order to put together their estimates.
+In addition to having an automotive background that allows them to perform inspections, they must know the pricing of parts to put together their estimates.
 They must also have great interpersonal skills, as they communicate with their customers directly on a day-to-day basis.

 So how do you become a collision estimator?
 Companies look for different things when hiring estimators, but according to David, having a strong automotive background is key.
 “The best way to get into estimating is to take a collision repair program so you know about vehicle construction and all of the different principles,” he shares.